This Is the Best Time to Have Sex (Hint: It’s Not at Night)

 Cancel that work meeting; you're leaving the office early today.

-As it turns out, these hormones peak and valley throughout the day, and synchronizing yours with your partner’s could lead you to even more enjoyable sex than ever, according to hormone expert Alisa Vitti, founder of hormone center FLOliving.com and author of the best-selling book WomanCode.
+Our hormones peak and valley throughout the day, and synchronizing yours with your partner’s is the key, according to hormone expert Alisa Vitti, founder of hormone center FLOliving.com and author of the best-selling book WomanCode.

 So what’s the best time to have sex?
 According to Vitti, it’s 3 p.m.

 Vitti says the key to satisfying sex is for partners to find a way to use their hormonal self-awareness to schedule smarter for better sex.
-Many women use the app MyFLO to help them understand these partners for themselves and their partners to optimize romance.
-(Check out the 12 things sex therapists wish you knew).
+She recommends her app MyFLO, which aims to help women understand their hormones better.

 Another good time for sex is the early-to-mid-morning when men’s testosterone—a hormone they produce during sleep—is highest.
 “Men are more interested in initiating sex during this window and are more capable of a better sexual response,” says Vitti.